mudassirali007/mudassirali007/README.md

 <h1 align="center">Hi 👋, I'm Mudassir Ali</h1>
 <h3 align="center">I am enthusiastic software developer since my childhood.
 I work as a Senior Full Stack Software Engineer in WEB Technologies.</h3>
+<p align="center">I am a SaaS developer, I am working as a professional since 2019 and have experience in advanced JavaScript, Typescript, VueJS, ReactJS, SASS/SCSS, AJAX, jQuery, Bootstrap, Laravel, Codeigniter and CakePHP.
+I consider myself a person who follows modern web development practices and new technologies.

+Would be happy to help you with your project, feel free to share your ideas and we will discuss how we can collaborate to make your project successful.

+My technical skills:
+- Back-end: PHP
+- Database: MySQL, MariaDB
+- Frameworks: Laravel, CodeIgniter
+- I have experience with Shopify API
+- Front-end: JavaScript (jQuery, jQuery UI, Bootstrap, VueJs).
+HTML5, XHTML, CSS3 + Bootstrap.
+- Version control: GIT
+- Docker
+- Linux Server Setup

+I'm available via Skype, WhatsApp, Upwork, and email or visit mudassirali.com

+I listen to you, understand your specifications, and ask questions if it is necessary.
+I’m a reliable worker, and I promise to do a job well in time.
+Then I do my best.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mudassirali007&label=Profile%20views&color=0e75b6&style=flat" alt="mudassirali007" /> </p>